N1rt/AudioPlayerCli/README.md

                      gstreamer1.0-plugins-good \
                      gstreamer1.0-plugins-ugly

-when you finished,run the command:pip install audioplayer
+when you finished,go to the AudioPlayerCli directory and run the command:pip install -r requirements.txt

 if this donsen't work,you can install with git clone: